grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/01 Executors/01 shared-iterations.md

 Based upon our test scenario inputs and results:

-* Test is limited to a fixed number of 200 iterations;
+* Test is limited to a fixed number of 200 iterations of the `default` function;
-* number of VUs is fixed at 10 VUs which are initialized before beginning the test;
+* the number of VUs is fixed to 10, and are initialized before the test begins;
+* each _iteration_ of the `default` function is expected to be roughly 515ms, or ~2/s;
+* maximum throughput (highest efficiency) is therefore expected to be ~20 iters/s, `2 iters/s * 10 VUs`;
-* maximum throughput of 20 iters/s is maintained for a larger portion of the test;
+* we then see that the maximum throughput is maintained for a larger portion of the test;
 * the 8 second test duration will be the shortest of all executor methods;
 * we know the distribution of iterations may be skewed; one VU may have performed 50 iterations, whereas another may have only performed 10.